mazwat/mazwat.github.io/design-patterns-lm.md

 ![Example Command UML](images/command-uml.png)
 fig. 8 - Example Command Pattern UML

-In the example a simulation is created where an enemy IEn can enter the field CLICK on the battlefield that can Heal CLICK her or it can add a Buff CLICK.
-I have two types of enemies Goblin CLICK and Dragon CLICK, just to demonstrate the example of multiple receivers.
+In the example a simulation is created where an enemy `IEnemy` can enter the `Field` on the battlefield that can `Heal` her or it can add a `Buff`.
+I have two types of enemies `Goblin` and `Dragon` CLICK, just to demonstrate the example of multiple receivers.
 When enemy exits the field the opposite action is triggered.

 ```c#
 interface  IEnemy